playgameservices/play-games-plugin-for-unity/README.md

 under **Other Settings**.
 Enter your package name there (for example _com.example.my.awesome.game_).

-Next, click the **File | Play Games - Android setup** menu item.
+Next, click the **Assets | Google Play Games | Android setup** menu item.
 This will display the Android setup screen, where you must input your Application ID (e.g. 12345678012).

 After filling in the application ID, click the **Setup** button.